AVEVA/OMF-Docs/docs/Headers.rst

 ``compression``

 The compression algorithm used to compress the message body.
 Currently limited to ``gzip``.
-If not specified, message body is assumed to be uncompressed.
+If not specified, the message body is assumed to be uncompressed.